What are Dips good for?

 DIPS FOR DELTS?
 LET US SEE HOW THOSE SHOULDERS LOOK AT THE END OF A SESSION!

 As far as I know, this is a new exercise.
-If you have been doing these already, let us all know in the comments of your success with them and what kind of weights you are using for reps.
+If you have been doing these already, let us know in the comments about your success with them and what kind of weights you use for reps.

 Also, get some top-quality protein shakes to help get those amino acids where they need to go…in your muscles!